-The Roaming Regulation includes technology neutral provisions.
+The Roaming Regulation includes technology neutral provisions and access requests should, as the main rule, be handled as they are received.
 However, BEREC considers that this does not constrain operators to prioritize access requests when necessary.
-Nevertheless, this prioritization of requests must be done in a non-discriminatory way, and commercial interests of the access provider should not be a relevant consideration (see also Guideline 5).
+In the event that the number of access requests is higher than the visited network's ability to handle them, BEREC considers that priority should be given to requests related to establishing VoLTE-roaming services.
+It would be detrimental to roaming end-users if, after the phase-out of 2G and 3G, they would not be able to use essential services like voice and SMS or even not able to reach emergency services when travelling within the EEA (see Guideline 25).
+Nevertheless, this prioritisation of requests must be done in a non-discriminatory way and commercial interests of the access provider should not be a relevant consideration (see also Guideline 5).